It looks like your browser is out of date.

 The Airport Express Line is a dedicated airport railway providing a fast and reliable service to downtown Hong Kong.
 Trains depart every 12 minutes or less around the clock, and the journey takes around 25 minutes.
 Scheduled hotel shuttle buses leave the airport regularly taking passengers to major hotels plus key transport interchanges, and there are a number of public bus (Airbus) routes from the airport.

 Public transport in Hong Kong is excellent so car rental is not advised.

 Taxis are available from the taxi pick-up area in front of the arrivals hall.
 Red taxis drive to central Hong Kong, green taxis service the New Territories, and blue taxis drive to Lantau Island.
-A taxi to the centre of Hong Kong costs about HK$300 to HK$350.
+A taxi to the centre of Hong Kong costs about HK$300.

 The airport has both undercover and open-air car parks.
 Long-term parking is located at Car Park 2.
 Hourly rates range between HK$18 and HK$22, and daily rates are between HK$144 and HK$176.

 There are free wifi hotspots in both terminals.